“I woke up with it” is an amazingly common description of how low back pain started. (And neck pain, and headaches, and even more.1)

-There are two common causes for widespread moderate body pain, both somewhat mysterious and controversial, both affecting the back more than other areas, and both known for their morning hijinks:
+There are two common types of widespread moderate body pain, both somewhat mysterious and controversial, both known for affecting the back more than other areas, and both known for their morning hijinks:

 Fibromyalgia is associated with morning back pain because:

-And trigger points may be strongly associated with morning back pain because:
+And trigger points may be associated with morning back pain because:

-Notice that both FM and MPS seem to affect the back particularly.
-It may be that they each affect the back in their own special nasty way… or it could be two sides of the same coin.
-Perhaps fibromyalgia affects the back more than other areas because it causes vulnerability to trigger point… which occur in the back muscles much more than other muscles.5
+The tendency of FM and MPS to affect the back in particular might be because they each affect it in their own special nasty way, or it could be two sides of the same coin.
+Perhaps fibromyalgia affects the back more than other areas because it causes vulnerability to trigger points … which seem to occur in the back muscles much more than other muscles.6

-Fibromyalgia and MPS both probably exist on a wide spectrum of severity.
-Many people probably have mild cases that will never be diagnosed, but morning back pain may be the tip of that iceberg — the most likely time and place for the symptoms to be felt, even if you are otherwise mostly fine.
+Fibromyalgia and MPS both exist on a wide spectrum of severity.
+Fibromyalgia’s diagnostic criteria are notoriously tricky.8 MPS is barely even recognized as a clinical entity.
+Many people may have mild cases that will never be diagnosed, but morning back pain may be the tip of that iceberg — the most likely time and place for the symptoms to be felt, even if you are otherwise mostly fine.